radareorg/radare.org/gsoc/2019/ideas.md

 - [Official .Net resources](http://www.microsoft.com/net)

 ## Proper Windows platform support
-Radare2 has a basic support for Windows but not all tests are passing under AppVeyor, debugging has still problems, and some features of radare2 does not work properly.
-This task consists from some small, some big unrelated tasks to improve the basic and advanced support of running radare2 on Windows platform
+Radare2 has basic support for Windows but not all tests are passing under AppVeyor, debugging has still problems, and some features of radare2 do not work properly.
+This task consists of some small, and some big unrelated tasks to improve the basic and advanced support of running radare2 on Windows platform

 ### Tasks
 1. Fix current features on Windows platform:
-   - Debugger: check if it work on Windows XP - 10, native, gdb:// and windbg://
+   - Debugger: check if it works on modern Windows NT (XP - 10), native, gdb:// and windbg://
    - Regression tests: make them pass locally
    - Regression tests: run them on AppVeyor automatically (and fix correspondingly)
 2. Improve [WinDbg protocol](https://github.com/radare/radare2/tree/master/shlr/wind) support and integration with analysis